 - Am I placing too much emphasis on this?
 Over-analyzing and over-qualifying decisions can be the biggest cause of procrastination.
 Car and home purchases, changing jobs, deciding to get married-big decisions.
 Debating when to shovel the snow from the driveway-not so bad.
 Be sure to place things in their proper context and save the big mental tasks for deserving choices.

-Break big decisions down into more easily digestible chunks in order to gain clarity on circumstances surrounding them.
+Breaking big decisions down into more easily evaluate chunks.
 Sometimes, consulting with a friend or colleague who’s faced the same decision can make the decision-making process a bit easier for you.
-However…beware, that all advice is not GOOD advice. 🙂